Julie Turner

 We’ll start from the basics, exploring out-of-the-box and low-code options, and gradually move towards creating custom self-hosted solutions.
 Extending Microsoft 365 is not limited to just creating web parts and by the end of this session, you’ll be inspired to see how you can make Microsoft 365 work for you in ways you’ve never imagined before.
 So, whether you’re a beginner or have some experience under your belt, join us as we unravel the exciting possibilities of extending Microsoft 365!

-• What webhooks are and what are some of the common use cases they can help solve
+- What webhooks are and their common use cases

-Don't miss this opportunity to learn how to manage workflows at scale to reduce risk and simplify management!
+Don't miss this opportunity to learn how to manage workflows at scale, reduce risk, and simplify management!

 Design + Development: A Case Study